Bears are active in Grand Teton

 Be aware that ice axes will be necessary for safe passage over all divides and passes (marked on our planning map and on topographical maps) until around the third week of July.
 Divides melt out on different dates each year depending on the past winter's snowpack depth and spring temperatures.
 For current backcountry conditions visit the Jenny Lake Climbing Rangers blogspot.
 Permits are not required for day climbs.

-The backcountry reservation system is now open.
-Please click here to access the site.
+The backcountry reservation system is now closed for the season

 The fee for a backcountry reservation is $35 payable by credit card at the completion of your reservation.